Harley 45 Engine Teardown and Inspection

 Text and Pictures by Mark Trotta

-According to the previous owner, the motor "sat outside for awhile".
-As a precaution before starting disassembly, I decided to soak the engine in oil for a while.
+As a precaution before starting disassembly, the entire engine was placed into a tub of motor oil.
 This would allow every nut and bolt to come off as easily as possible.

 After removing the Military-style breather tube, I scrounged up a plastic tub that the motor would fit into, and filled it with four gallons of automotive engine oil.